FraysaXII/visiongen/README.md

 1. Make your changes to the frontend or backend code.
 2.  **Commit and push** your changes to the `main` branch.
-    ```bash
-    git commit -am "Updated model logic"
-    git push
-    ```
 3. Both Replicate and Streamlit Cloud will automatically deploy the new versions.
-4.  **Important**: After the first successful backend deployment, you must copy the new **version ID** from Replicate and paste it into the `MODEL_ENDPOINT` variable in `frontend/app.py`.
-Commit and push this change one last time to connect the live frontend to the live backend.
+If you update the backend, a new model version will be created.
+You can then update the `MODEL_ENDPOINT` secret in your Streamlit Cloud settings to point the app to the new version without a code change.

 ## 🛠️ Configuration